Head and Neck Cancer Awareness Month: Let’s Talk Risk Factors, Nutrition, and Support

 Head and Neck Cancer Resources & Support

-If you are living with head and neck cancer or are a caregiver, the Cancer Support Community offers a variety of resources to help ease the burden of your journey.
+If you are living with head and neck cancer or are a caregiver to someone with head and neck cancer, we offer a variety of resources to help ease the burden of your journey:

-- Create a private support website where you can document your journey and receive support from friends and family along the way.
+- Create a personal support network where you can document your journey and receive support from friends and family along the way.